Staffordshire Students aims to make School Plastic-Free and Zero-Waste

 Pupils told BBC Radio Derby they hoped to make a difference to wildlife and the environment.

-"One of my favourite animals is turtles and they're getting killed because of plastic in the ocean...
-Some people just chuck everything everywhere and don't really listen."
+"One of my favourite animals is turtles, and they're getting killed because of plastic in the ocean...
+Some people chuck everything everywhere and don't listen."

 "We've been talking about how we can make the school a better place for the animals," she said.
 "We can stop littering and maybe change the bins when they start overflowing."

 Holly added: "Don't buy single-use plastic...
-If you can see the recycling symbol on the plastic then buy that and you can recycle it."
+If you can see the recycling symbol on the plastic, buy it, and you can recycle it."

 Comments